DIY Sharpening System For Knives

 This was a fairly easy project.
 It was really fun to build and the wooden slats table looks just great.

 Having a sharpening system in the workshop is a huge benefit.
 I can use the station any time I need to without making a lot of mess around.
-Also, I can use it not only to sharpen knives but chisels as well.
+Plus, it’s not just for knives—I can also sharpen chisels, planes, and other blades with it.
 This is a project any woodworking beginner can make.

 Build a knife sharpening jig and easily sharpen your knives at home.
 With this knife sharpening system you can also sharpen chisels.
 It is an easy woodworking jig for beginners.